What Should a Consciousness Mind-Brain Theory be Like? Reducing the Secret of the Rainbow to the Colours of a Prism -Sultan Tarlacı -

 According to Freud to the individual, in particular, it is possible to enter a terra incognita into the secret area hidden by each of us through the dream.
 The dream is the main way of unconscious activity through which one can understand our depths.
 In a dream, the person is detached from external stimuli and external influences are reduced, and therefore the dream reveals the true nature of man.

 Plato argued many years before Freud - that man's true nature is expressed in dreams.
 Dreams are the most important revelations of our inner lives

 "Freud said that whether we intend it or not, we're all poets.
-That's because on most nights, we dream.
-And dreams are lot like poetry, in that in both, we express our internal life in similar ways.
-We conjure images; we combine incongruent elements to evoke emotion in a more efficient way than wordier descriptions can; and we use unconscious and tangential associations rather than logic to tell a story."
+That's because, on most nights, we dream.
+And dreams are a lot like poetry, in that in both, we express our internal life in similar ways.
+We conjure images; we combine incongruent elements to evoke emotion in a more efficient way than wordier descriptions can, and we use unconscious and tangential associations rather than logic to tell a story."

 "Dreams allow us to be what we cannot be, and to say what we do not say, in our more repressed daily lives."

 (What Do Dreams Do for Us? -Ilana Simons Ph.D.- )